De Bry Rare Books

 Couldn't load pickup availability

-19th-Century Missionary Networks: Fiji and China Commonplace Book with Autograph of James Calvert in Fijian and a Chinese Christian Manuscript
+19th-Century Missionary Networks: Commonplace Book with Autograph of James Calvert in Fijian and a Chinese Christian Manuscript

 The autograph reads: